Dorial Green-Beckham: Legal issues

 On April 11, 2014, Green-Beckham was dismissed from the University of Missouri football team, following his prior drug-related problems and an incident in which he allegedly forced open an apartment door and pushed a woman down a flight of stairs.
 Green-Beckham was not charged in the last incident.
 Head coach Gary Pinkel said in a prepared statement, "This decision was made with the best interests of all involved in mind.
 Dorial's priority going forward needs to be focusing on getting the help he needs.
 As we have all along, we will continue to do everything we can to assist Dorial and his family.
 We care deeply about Dorial and his well-being, but hopefully he can benefit from a fresh start."

-On December 29, 2017, Green-Beckham was arrested for DWI in Springfield, MO, pleaded guilty and was given probation.

-On December 20, 2018, he was arrested in Springfield, MO on possession of a controlled substance (less than 35 grams of marijuana) and resisting arrest.
+On December 29, 2017, he was arrested for DWI in Springfield, Missouri, and pleaded guilty and was given probation.
+On December 20, 2018, he was arrested in Springfield on possession of a controlled substance (less than 35 grams of marijuana) and resisting arrest.

-On August 28, 2021, he was arrested in Kansas City, MO on four assault charges, property damage, and resisting arrest.
+On August 28, 2021, he was arrested in Kansas City, Missouri, on four assault charges, property damage, and resisting arrest.

-On November 22, 2021, Dorial Green-Beckham was sentenced to 180 days in Greene County jail in Greene County, MO for violation of probation.
+On November 22, 2021, Green-Beckham was sentenced to 180 days in Greene County jail in Greene County, Missouri, for violation of probation.